Cannabis for Asthma Treatment – Could THC Be The Answer?

 Cannabis is an Anti-Inflammatory Agent

-Asthma is caused by inflammation of the airways which results in swelling.
+The swelling of inflamed airways causes asthma attacks.
 Even in non-attack circumstances, the bronchioles of asthmatic sufferers remain inflamed.
 What happens during an attack is an exacerbation of the inflammation caused by muscular constriction of bronchial tissue.
 Both THC and Cannabidiol (CBD) have shown strong anti inflammatory properties.
 These also improve asthma over time, not merely providing relief during attacks.

 Cannabis Stops Bronchospasms

-The bronchi and bronchioles are made up of smooth muscle, which become inflamed and contract during an attack.
+The bronchi and bronchioles are made of smooth muscle.
+This muscle contracts and constricts during attacks.
 As they do, these become spasmic and this limits airflow into the lungs.

 In 2014, researchers examined bronchial lung tissue from 88 human patients that were subjected to electrical field stimulation to cause the muscle tissue to contract.
 Later they administered THC, the endogenous cannabinoid 2-AG, and a number of synthetic agonists of CB1 and CB2 receptors.
 They found that certain agonists of the CB1-receptor, including THC, reduced muscle spasms effectively.
 However, the endogenous cannabinoid 2-AG had no effect on the bronchial tissue.

 As a whole, studies show that smoking cannabis is not as harmful to asthmatic lungs as one would expect.
-It is, however, a risk that does not need to be taken on.
+It is, however, a risk that doesn’t need taking.
 There are so many different methods of consuming cannabis, that asthmatics can easily find a more lung-friendly version for medicine deliver.
 These include: vaping, nebulizer, and inhalers.
 Cannabis for asthma treatment very well may become a prescription of the future.